-Less than a dozen miles from Downtown Detroit exists one of the most desirable neighborhoods in the city, which is quickly becoming an arts destination.
+Less than a dozen miles from Downtown Detroit exists one of the city’s most intriguing and quickly evolving neighborhoods—one that’s becoming a genuine destination for arts, culture, and community.

 Here's a glimpse at some of the must-see creative locations in Little Village, with plenty to see and do.
 It's a must for any visit to Detroit